Private Professional Patient Advocates Week

 decade, private patient advocacy is, indeed,

 growing rapidly.
-Recognizing the healthcare
+The healthcare system has

-recognize it, and fearful they aren't getting
+recognizable.
+As patients become more fearful they aren't getting

-patients and their caregivers are increasingly
+they and their caregivers are increasingly

 help they need.